rpdelaney/l4d2-tourney-rules/rules.md

 server and readied up.
 The standard penalty for failure will be a forfeit loss of the match.

-### 6.3 Ringers
+### 6.3 Substitutions

+A substitute player (<!-- leave this out of translations --> also known as a "ringer") is a player who participates in a match for a team they are not a member of.

 A defining characteristic of a championship team is the capacity to field a team for a match at the agreed upon date and time.
-Therefore, both teams must agree to allow ringers, or ringers will not be allowed.
+Therefore, both teams must agree to allow substitute players, or substitutes will not be allowed.

 #### 6.3.1 Double agents

-No registered player may ring for another team.
+No registered player may be a substitute for another team.

 #### 6.3.2 Limits on ringers